Vatican Library

 Also Checkout: Plan Your Visit to Vatican Museums

-Interesting Facts about Vatican Library
+Vatican Film Library

-Interesting Facts about Vatican Library
+Interesting Facts About Vatican Library

 • The Vatican Library comprises of 75,000 manuscripts dating back to the second century in Latin, Hebrew, Greek, Arabic, Persian, Ethiopian, and Syriac languages.